CounterpartyXCP/Documentation/developer_guide/counterpartyd_API.rst

 **Notes:**

   * Please note that the ``get_balances`` API call will not return balances for BTC itself.
-It only returns balances for XCP and other Counterparty assets.
-To get BTC-based balances, use an existing system such as Insight, blockr.io, or blockchain.info.
+It only returns balances for XCP and other Counterparty assets. # TODO: Is this true?

 .. _get_asset_info: